tleen/haikfu/README.md

 var haikfu = require('haikfu');

-// the .text() function accepts text input and tries to create a haiku from the contents
+// the module accepts text input and tries to create a haiku from the contents on each invocation
-// errors will be thrown if input is insufficient for the task var haiku = haikfu.text('this line has five sounds; this line should have seven sounds. this line is five too.');
+// errors will be thrown if input is insufficient for the task var haikuGenerator = haikfu('this line has five sounds; this line should have seven sounds. this line is five too.');
-console.log(haiku);
+console.log(haikuGenerator());

 // this line is five too
 // this line should have seven sounds